pengfan123/PFImagePickerController/README.md

     [self presentViewController:imagePicekerController animated:YES completion:nil];
 '
 # summary
-It provide you with an easy way to fetch photos from sy
+It provide you with an easy way to fetch photos from system photolibrary.
+You can use it to multiSelect photos, edit photo(eg. rotate, clip, filter).If you have any problems during your development, send emails to me ,my email address is 2898889396@qq.com.
+Best wishes.